aduboseh/iter/docs/SECURITY.md

 If you believe you have found a security issue:

-- email: security@onlysgsolutions.com
+- Email: armontidubosehill@gmail.com
-- do not open a public issue for vulnerabilities
+- Do not open a public issue for vulnerabilities

+Security issues should be reported directly to the maintainer at armontidubosehill@gmail.com.
+This inbox is actively monitored.